 About Six Lines

-Six Lines is a blog about computer security, digital privacy, and technology policy by Aaron Massey.
+Six Lines is a blog about technology policy, computer security, privacy, and ethics by Aaron Massey.
 The name and unifying theme of this blog come from the following quote:

 "Give me six lines written by the most honorable of men, and I will find an excuse in them to hang him."Cardinal Richelieu

 Cardinal Richelieu was a power-hungry authoritarian who understood key elements of security and privacy.
-First, he recognized that small mistakes can result in big problems.
-This is particularly true in computer security and digital privacy where a simple programming error can have complex repercussions.
-Second, Richelieu knew that even honorable people attempting to do the right thing sometimes end up hurting their cause.
-Digital privacy proponents often suffer a similar fate.
-Third, Richelieu recognized the importance of political power to affect the lives of honest people.
-As politicians react to new technologies, understanding the effects of political power becomes more important to technologists.
+Small mistakes can result in big problems, particularly in computing where a simple programming error can have complex repercussions.
+Richelieu knew that even honorable people attempting to do the right thing sometimes end up hurting their cause and always have something innocent that can be used against them in the right context.
+This last element is critical for privacy.
+We all have something that could be used against us unfairly.

-My interest in computer security, digital privacy, and technology policy began simply as a fascination with technology.
-I am consistently amazed that even six lines of code in the hands of an expert can accomplish quite a lot of work.
-My interest broadened to include the political and ethical implications of technology after reading Database Nation as a student at Purdue.
-As an engineer and scientist, I approach politics with an open mind and a heavy reliance on data, reason, and logic.
+I’m not a luddite.
+I love technology.
+Part of the reason I chose to name this site Six Lines is that I am consistently amazed that even six lines of code in the hands of an expert can accomplish quite a lot of work.
+My interest broadened to include the political and ethical implications of technology after reading Secrets and Lies and Database Nation as an undergraduate student at Purdue.
+I still think of myself as an engineer and scientist at heart, and I approach politics with an open mind and a heavy reliance on data, reason, and logic.
 I favor small governments, free markets, peace, fiscal conservatism, and social liberalism.
-The Technology Liberation Front and Bottom-Up are blogs with similar technology policy interests.

-Since Six Lines is currently a one-man operation, you may want to know more about me.
+Because Six Lines is a one-man operation, you may want to know more about me.
 To that end, here is a paragraph that I use as a short bio for conferences and presentations:

 All content posted on Six Lines represents my own personal opinion and not the opinion of any of my current or past employers.